Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 !!!question "Exercise"

     Create a channel named `greeting_ch` with the 'Hello World!' greeting.
+Create `greeting_ch` before the process that runs it.

     ???Solution